Sagarmatha, literally “Mother of the sky”, is the name in Nepali

 Sagarmatha International is a non-profit organization founded by people from different countries and linked by a common goal: to build...Read More

-Sagarmatha International mission is to contribute to local communities development supporting access to education, health, safe water and sanitation, and...Read More
+Sagarmatha International mission is to contribute to local communities development supporting access to education, health, drinking water, and water for...Read More